frank217/ColorAppSample/README.md

+# How to Use the Prism App

+1) Select a color from color picker
+2) Choose a desired color mode to prism selected color.
+3) Decide how many color User want to see
+4) Get Your color mode

-# SwiftUI Colour Wheel
+# SwiftUI Colour Wheel with

-A colour wheel made all in SwiftUI.
+A color wheel made all in SwiftUI.

-There are 2 different colour wheels to choose from.

 - The first main one uses `CIHueSaturationValueGradient` `CIFilter` to draw itself, then uses `RadialGradient` and `.blur` to smooth it out.
 Named `ColourWheel` in code.
 - The second one uses SwiftUI's `AngularGradient` with all 360 hues to draw the gradient, then a `RadialGradient` and `.blur` to smooth it out.
 Named `NewColourWheel` in code.